 Scholar to Urge Xavier Audience to “See Our Common Humanity”

-Robin Wright will speak at Xavier University on Sunday, April 13 at 7:00 p.m. in the Schiff Banquet & Conference Center on the University campus.
+Kwame Anthony Appiah will speak at Xavier University on Sunday, March 30 at 7:00 p.m. in the Schiff Banquet and Conference Center on the University campus.
 This event is free and open to the public.
-At 3:00 pm on April 13 she will hold an informal discussion with political science students and faculty in Long Recital Hall in the Edgecliff building on Xavier’s campus.
-The public is welcome to attend this, as well.
+On March 31, from 1:30-2:30, he will hold an informal discussion with students and faculty in the Conaton Board Room in Schmidt Hall.

-Wright will speak on “The Future of the Middle East: Dreams and Shadows.”
-Her presentation is part of Xavier’s 2007-2008 Ethics/Religion & Society (E/RS) lecture series.
+Appiah will speak on “Cosmopolitanism: Ethics in a World of Strangers.”
+His presentation is part of Xavier’s 2007-2008 Ethics/Religion & Society (E/RS) lecture series.

 The purpose of the Ethics/Religion and Society program is to encourage ethical and/or religious analysis of socially significant issues.